-One auxiliary fault relay output is aslsp provided on the J-NET-CON.
+One auxiliary fault relay output is also provided on the J-NET-CON.
 This output is activated when a fault is detected.

-All 3 relays have Normally Open (NO) and Normally Closed (NC) contacts and a single Common (C) connection.
+Both Auxiliary Fire relays have Normally Open (NO) and Normally Closed (NC) contacts and a single Common (C) connection.
+The Auxiliary Fault relay is energised (NC) while there are no faults present on the system and de-energised (NO) when there is at least one fault on the system.